evagurubi/summerexam/README.md

 ### Docker

+From your root folder:

+- `cd frontend` //navigates to backend folder
+- `docker build -t summerexam_frontend .` //builds frontend image

+From your root folder:

+- `cd backend` //navigates to backend folder
+- `docker build -t summerexam_backend .` //builds backend image

-You can build and run the app with [Docker Compose](https://docs.docker.com/compose/), which is included with [Docker Desktop](https://docs.docker.com/desktop/).
+You can run the app with [Docker Compose](https://docs.docker.com/compose/), which is included with [Docker Desktop](https://docs.docker.com/desktop/).
 You can install it following [these installation instructions](https://docs.docker.com/compose/install/).

-After building the images, run `docker-compose up -d`.
+After building the images, run `docker-compose up -d` from your root folder.
 The built and running container runs on [http://localhost:3000](http://localhost:3000) in your browser.

 ## Sources